 The effect of central bank policy rate on the credit gap for the high regime is negative and significant but positive and significant for the low regimes in all models.
 In addition, the effect of macroprudential policy on the credit gap is positive and significant for both regimes in all models.
 The effect of exchange rate on the credit gap is negative and significant for both regimes in all models.
 The effect of inflation on the credit gap is positive and significant for both regimes.
-The effect of economic growth on the credit gap is positive and significant for the low regime.
-The effect of money per GDP on the credit gap is negative and significant for both regime.
+The effect of economic growth on the credit gap is positive and significant only for the high regime in models 3, and 4 but it is not significant for the low regime.
 The effect of money per GDP on the credit gap is negative and significant for both regimes in models 3 and 4.
 Meanwhile, determination coefficient (R-square) results had a value of between 0.9329 and 0.9793.